 Full ingredient amounts and preparation instructions are in the printable recipe card at the bottom of this post.

-How to Make Green Beans and Potatoes
+How To Make Green Beans and Potatoes

 Green beans and potatoes are the perfect combination of flavors, textures, and colors all in one.
 Not only is this dish flavorful and easy-to-make, but it also makes great use of seasonal produce that can be found at any local farmers' market or grocery store.